 Thanks Pyt! 😀

-Rox is a phenomenal angler from Connecticut who goes mainly after largemouth bass, smallmouth bass, and stripers.
+Rox is a phenomenal angler from northern Connecticut, who goes mainly after largemouth bass, smallmouth bass, and stripers.
 She also suffers from fibromyalgia and sciatica, and her physical condition prevented her from using fishing kayaks for her favorite outdoors activity, until she discovered the W kayak, back in 2005.
 Rox was among the first to outfit a W300 kayak with an electric motor, as well as among the first to outfit her W500 with an outboard gas engine.
 Throughout the years, Rox has contributed countless fishing trip reports written in her unique, funny and captivating style, hundreds of photos of some of the finest looking bass out there, and numerous amazing videos.
-Rox is also the one who first introduced the Tite-Lok clamp mount rod holders to all of us.
-Recently, Rox upgraded to a W700.
+Rox is also the one who introduced the Tite-Lok clamp mount rod holders to all of us.
+Recently, Rox upgraded to a W700, and she’s now a Demo Agent for it in northern Connecticut.

 -Thanks Rox! 😀